fledge-iot/fledge/docs/building_fledge/building_fledge.rst

 Fledge Platforms
 =================

-Due to the use of standard libraries, Fledge can run on a large number of platforms and operating environments, but its primary target is Linux distributions. |br| Our testing environment includes Ubuntu LTS 18.04 and Raspbian, but we have installed and tested Fledge on other Linux distributions.
+Due to the use of standard libraries, Fledge can run on a large number of platforms and operating environments, but its primary target is Linux distributions. |br| Our testing environment includes Ubuntu 18.04 LTS, Ubuntu 20.04 LTS and Raspbian, but we have installed and tested Fledge on other Linux distributions.
 In addition to the native support, Fledge can also run on Virtual Machines, Docker and LXC containers.

 Requirements